Mount Isarog: Isarog Agta Tribe

-The Isarog Agta people live within the circumference of Mount Isarog, though only 5 of them still know their indigenous language.
+The Isarog Agta people live within the circumference of Isarog Volcano, though only 5 of them still know their indigenous language.
 They are one of the original Negrito settlers in the entire Philippines.
 They belong to the Aeta people classification, but have distinct language and belief systems unique to their own culture and heritage.

 In 2010, UNESCO released its 3rd world volume of Endangered Languages in the World, where 3 critically endangered languages were in the Philippines.
 One of these languages in the Isarog Agta language which has an estimated speaker of 5 people in the year 2000.
 The language was classified as Critically Endangered, meaning the youngest speakers are grandparents and older, and they speak the language partially and infrequently and hardly pass the language to their children and grandchildren anymore.
 If the remaining 150 people do not pass their native language to the next generation of Isarog Agta people, their indigenous language will be extinct within a period of 1 to 2 decades.

 Biodiversity

 Mt.
 Isarog has a rich diversity.
 It displays four major types of natural habitat or vegetation: from the warm grassland and lowland forest to the wet and cool climate of montane forest.

 The lowland forest is noted for its tall canopy.
-The uppermost layer towers between 30–40 meters and sometimes even reach 60 meters.
+The uppermost layer towers between 30 and 40 meters and sometimes even reach 60 meters.
 Many of these trees belong to the dipterocarp family.
-The second canopy layer (between 23–30 meters) has the sustain bamboos (Bambusa), arborescent palms (Calamus), climbing bamboo (Schizostacyum), climbing pandans (Freycinetia) and vascular epiphytes such as orchids and ferns.
+The second canopy layer (between 23 and 30 meters) has the sustain bamboos (Bambusa), arborescent palms (Calamus), climbing bamboo (Schizostacyum), climbing pandans (Freycinetia) and vascular epiphytes such as orchids and ferns.

 The grassland (parang) is dominated by cogon (Imperata cylindrica) and talahib (Saccharum ovatum) grasses.
 The topography and soil condition of the area limits the growth of trees, giving rise to the grassland.

-The montane forest has two-oken because layered canopy trees ranging from 12–25 meters with noticeable canopy gaps due to the absence of large trees.
+The montane forest has two-oken because layered canopy trees ranging from 12 to 25 meters with noticeable canopy gaps due to the absence of large trees.

 The mossy forest has a canopy with a small height of 2 to 6 meters only.
 The canopy is broken because of the high winds and steep terrain.
 It is inhabited by bamboo, pandan, orchids, ferns, pitcher plants and other epiphytes.
 Trees at this level are covered with moss.